 That’s why we are calling on the Government to take urgent action so that everyone who needs tofersen can access the EAP.
 It’s not right that some people who desperately need this drug can’t receive it.
 People with MND don’t have time to wait.
 A solution is desperately needed to break down the barriers to access – and it is needed now.

-Please sign our petition addressed to Karin Smyth MP, Minister of State at the Department of Health and Social Care, urging her to intervene immediately so nobody misses out on this vital treatment.
+Please join our campaign asking the Government to intervene immediately so that nobody misses out on this vital treatment.

 What is tofersen?